 - On top of each bun (both halves) place a slice of cheese (I use provolone).
-The cheese on wither side of the bun will help prevent your sandwich from getting too soggy – it acts as a cheesy barrier between the bread and the pulled pork.
+The cheese on the whiter side (cut side) of the bun will help prevent your sandwich from getting too soggy – it acts as a cheesy barrier between the bread and the pulled pork.

 - Place the buns into the oven and turn on the broiler.
 You should only need about 5 minutes – just enough to melt the cheese and get it all bubbly.
 Be sure to watch close so they don’t burn though!